avl/savefile/README.md

 # Changelog

+## 0.7.2 Support for stable compilers

+Savefile is now usable with a stable compiler, not just nightly.

+When run on stable, the following features stop working:

+* The whole 'ReprC' subsystem.
+This means serialization of byte arrays (or other small copy-types) is not as fast as it could be.
+The slow-down can be several orders of magnitude.

+* Serialization of arbitrary sized arrays.
+On stable, only arrays of sizes 0-4 are supported.

+* Specialisation of introspection for hashmaps with string keys.
+This means introspection for hashmaps is not as nice.

+## 0.7.1 Better support for ArrayVec

+The arrayvec crate has long been a dependency, but the actual ArrayVec type was not supported.
+We did support ArrayString, but not until 0.7.1 was ArrayVec itself supported.

 ## 0.7.0 Update some stale dependencies

 The dependencies on bitvec, arrayvec and parking_lot where to old versions.
 They have been updated to: